AriaRGB/Rebeccacomics.github.io/README.md

-I had to make this for github sites to host my "website"

-                        Contact info

-            Discord: ariawasaries
+Serenity wtf did you ask me to make